 The plaintiff also offered the testimony of Phillip Esplin, a Phoenix psychologist.
 Esplin had originally been proposed as a witness by the County and had prepared a report as required by Fed.
 R. Civ.
 P. 26(a)(2).
 Taking his deposition, Wagner found his testimony favorable to her position and sought him as a witness at trial.
-The district court permitted only the submittal of his report and excluded his live testimony.
+The district court permitted but significantly curtailed his testimony.

 In both of its rulings the district court pointed out the dependence of the two proposed experts on Wagner's reported conversations with her brother.
 As the district court excluded Wagner's testimony as to the conversations, so it found that the experts could not base their opinions upon Wagner's accounts.

-[9] As we have already indicated, the exclusion of testimony showing Wagner's state of mind was both error and prejudicial to the plaintiff.
-It was equally error and prejudicial to exclude the experts' opinions based on that testimony.
+As we have already indicated, the exclusion of testimony showing Vogel's state of mind was both error and prejudicial to the plaintiff.
+It was equally error and prejudicial to exclude the two experts' opinions based on that testimony.